YunoHost/package_check/README.md

   - `down` : Send an email only if the level of this application has decreased.
   - `change` : Send an email if the level of this application has changed.
   - `all` : Send an email for each test on this application, which ever the result.

+### `;;; Upgrade options`
+*Optionnal instruction*
+For each specified commit for an upgrade, allow to give a name for this version and manifest parameters which will be used for the preliminary installation.
+In case of lack of name, the commit will be used.
+And so on in case of lack of manifest arguments, the default arguments of the check process will be used.
+> 3 variables shall be used for the arguments of the manifest, DOMAIN, PATH et USER.

 ---
 The `package_check.sh` script accept 6 arguments in addition of package to be checked.